cyberphor/Soap/README.md

 ```
 # Security Operations and Automation via PowerShell
-soap.psm1 is a PowerShell module designed to enhance security operations and automation.
-It specifically includes functions for incident handling and penetration testing.
+soap.psm1 is a PowerShell module and includes incident handling and penetration testing functions.

 ## Installation
 ```pwsh